We have reached the final phase of the project to open up restricted streets to two-way for cyclists in Cambridge.

+At the meeting on 24 October 2017, the Cambridge Joint Area Committee agreed to proceed with making 14 one-way streets (listed below) two-way for cycling.
 Many restricted streets have already been opened up to two-way cycling over the last 10 years following a Department for Transport trial.
 Allowing cyclists to be exempt from no-entry restrictions, and to travel both ways on one-way streets, is a cost effective and easy way of expanding the city cycle network.

 - Sedgwick Street